aaronkip/Kaplong-Chepsir-Elevation-Cross-section/README.md

 ## Task
 - Obtain a cross-section of Location A - Chepsir
 - Obtain a cross section of Location A - Chebewor
+- Make a Digital Elevation Model of the area
+- Get contours

 ### Workflow
 Softwares used:
   - Google Earth Pro
   - ArcGIS ArcMap

 The folowing workflow was implemented:
   - Zoom in to the location area in Google Earth
   - Digitize points randomly in the locations